 Animal health measures related to international trade should be based on OIE standards.
-A Member Country may authorise the importation of animals or animal products into its territory under conditions more or less restrictive than those recommended by the Terrestrial Code.
-To scientifically justify more trade restrictive measures, the importing country should conduct a risk analysis in accordance with OIE standards, as described in Chapter 2.1.
+A Member Country may authorise the importation of animals or animal products into its territory under conditions different from those recommended by the Terrestrial Code.
+To scientifically justify more stringent measures, the importing country should conduct a risk analysis in accordance with OIE standards, as described in Chapter 2.1.
 Members of the WTO should refer to the Agreement on the Application of Sanitary and Phytosanitary Measures (SPS Agreement).

-Chapters 5.1. to 5.3. describe the obligations and ethics in international trade.
+Chapters 5.1. to 5.3. describe the obligations and ethical responsibilities of importing and exporting countries in international trade.
 Veterinary Authorities and all veterinarians directly involved in international trade should be familiar with these chapters.
-These chapters provide guidance for informal mediation by the OIE.
+Chapter 5.3. also describes the OIE informal procedure for dispute mediation.

-The OIE aims to include an article listing the commodities that are considered safe for trade without the imposition of pathogen-specific sanitary measures, regardless of the status of the country or zone for the agent in question at the beginning of each disease-specific chapter in Sections 8 to 15.
-This is a work in progress and some chapters do not yet contain articles listing safe commodities.
-In those chapters, where a list of safe commodities is present, importing countries should not apply trade restrictions to such commodities with respect to the agent in question.
+The OIE aims to include an article listing the commodities that are considered safe for trade without the imposition of pathogen-specific sanitary measures, regardless of the status of the exporting country or zone for the agent in question, at the beginning of each disease-specific chapter in Sections 8 to 15.
+This is work in progress and some chapters do not yet contain articles listing safe commodities.
+When a list of safe commodities is present in a chapter, importing countries should not apply trade restrictions to such commodities with respect to the agent in question.